A simple protocol for verifiable delegation of quantum computation in one round: Preliminaries

 The Consistency Test and Linearity Test are very simple and are described in \Cref{fig:pbt}.
 For the Anti-commutation Test, we can use non-local games that allow the verifier to check that the provers share a constant number of EPR pairs and perform Pauli measurements on them.
-In this work we use the Magic Square game since there is a perfect quantum strategy for it, and we present it in \Cref{sec:magic-square}.
+In this work we use the Magic Square game since there is a perfect quantum strategy for it.